Beware of Scammers

 Got a suspicious email from Con Edison?
 Don’t open any links you’re unsure about.

-In one of the most prevalent phone scams, a caller may:
+For some of the more common scams, a caller may:

-- Pretend to be from Con Edison.
+- Pretend to be from Con Edison and ask for your account number.
+Con Edison account numbers recently changed from 15-digits to 11-digits, which may prompt scammers with an opportunity to deceive customers.
 They may even manipulate your caller ID to display Con Edison’s name.

 - Threaten to turn off your power or gas within an hour.